stridecolossus/JOVE/docs/blog/part-4-models/depth-buffer.md

 ### Swapchain Configuration

-We also make some modifications to the configuration of the swapchain to select
+We also make some modifications to the configuration of the swapchain to select various properties rather than hard-coding.

-The presentation mode of the swapchain is set to the mailbox option, falling back to the default (FIFO) if not supported by the hardware:
+The presentation mode of the swapchain is set to the mailbox option if available, and otherwise falling back to the default (FIFO).

 ```java
 VkPresentModeKHR mode = props.modes().contains(VkPresentModeKHR.MAILBOX_KHR) ?
 VkPresentModeKHR.MAILBOX_KHR : Swapchain.DEFAULT_PRESENTATION_MODE;
 ```

-Next we walk through the available surface formats to find one that supports the desired image format and colour-space, falling back to an arbitrary format if not available:
+Next we walk through the available surface formats to find one that supports the desired image format and colour-space, falling back to an arbitrary format if the optimal combination is not available:

 ```java
 List<VkSurfaceFormatKHR> formats = props.formats();